Presto card: Presto ticket

-Open contactless payment
+Contactless payment by credit or debit card

-On some GTHA transit systems, customers also have the option to tap a contactless credit card (such as Visa, Mastercard or American Express) or a mobile device (mobile phone or watch) on a Presto fare reader and pay their transit fares when boarding a transit vehicle (and alighting for GO Transit or UP Express) in addition to being able to use the Presto card.
-UP Express was the first transit service provider with this system on board when it first launched on March 11, 2021.
+On most GTHA transit systems, customers also have the option to pay their adult single-ride fares by tapping a contactless credit card, debit card (such as Visa, Mastercard, American Express, or Interac) or a mobile device (mobile phone or watch) on a Presto fare reader when or prior to boarding a transit vehicle (and alighting for GO Transit or UP Express) in addition to being able to use the Presto card.
+UP Express was the first transit service provider with this system on board when it first launched on 11 March 2021.